aamcrae/pweb/README.md

 [My own photo web site](http://amcrae.au/photos/index.html) is an example of an extensive web site built by pweb.

+The main goals for pweb is:
+- Minimise the effort required to make a web gallery from a set of images.
+- Take advantage of the hierachial layout of albums and galleries.
+- Use the available workflow tools to add ratings and captions.
+- Easily maintain and update existing galleries.
+- Optimise the speed of building galleries.

+Using pweb, it is possible to take a set of images and insert these as a new gallery into an existing web site by just a couple of simple commands.
+Maximum advantage is taken of concurrent image processing so that creating or updating galleries can be very fast.
 ## Navigation
 Web pages built by pweb are simple to navigate.
 For albums, a list of sub-albums and galleries is presented, and clicking on the item will navigate to the selected album or gallery.